imixs/imixs-office-workflow/src/site/markdown/install/k3s.md

 # K3S

+**Imixs-Office-Workflow** offers a container based architecture that fits perfectly into any kind of Kubernetes clusters.
+Since running a native Kubernetes cluster can be some effort, in some scenarios a lightweight Kubernetes Environment can be the right choice.
-During development and also for production you can run Imixs-Office-Workflwo in the lithweight Kubernetes Environment [K3S](https://docs.k3s.io/).
+During development but also for production you can run Imixs-Office-Workflwo in [K3S](https://docs.k3s.io/).
+K3S offers a lightweight certified Kubernetes dnvironment for single node or multi node clusters.
+The following guideline helps you to run Imixs-Office-Workflow in K3S.

+## Installation

 In it's most easiest setup you can install and start K3S following the [Quick-Start Guide](https://docs.k3s.io/quick-start)

     $ curl -sfL https://get.k3s.io | sh -
     $ sudo systemctl status k3s.service

 A kubeconfig file will be written to `/etc/rancher/k3s/k3s.yaml` and the kubectl installed by K3s will automatically use it.
-Verify your cluster and node info.
+To verify your K3S cluster and node info run:

     $ sudo k3s kubectl cluster-info
     $ sudo k3s kubectl get node

-If you have  kubectl installed you can configure your cluster to use the k3s configuration.
+If you already have `kubectl` installed on your machine,  you can configure it to use the K3S cluster configuration per default.

-    # grant access to all users
+    # Backup current config
+    $ cp $HOME/.kube/config $HOME/.kube/config.backup
+    # Copy K3S config
-    $ sudo chmod a+r /etc/rancher/k3s/k3s.yaml
+    $ sudo cp -i /etc/rancher/k3s/k3s.yaml $HOME/.kube/config
-    # setting a environment variable or
-    $ export KUBECONFIG=/etc/rancher/k3s/k3s.yaml
+    $ sudo chown $(id -u):$(id -g) $HOME/.kube/config

 Now you can access your k3s cluster with kubectl directly: